googleapis/google-cloud-python/packages/google-cloud-error-reporting/docs/usage.rst

 The user and HTTP context can also be included in the exception.
 The HTTP context can be constructed using :class:`google.cloud.error_reporting.HTTPContext`.
-This will be used by Stackdriver Error Reporting to help group exceptions.
+This will be used by Cloud Error Reporting to help group exceptions.

 .. code-block:: python